nainia-youness/ws-tic-tac-toe/README.md

 **Backend**

-- sign in and sign up are regular endpoints handled using solely express
+- sign in and sign up are regular http endpoints handled using solely express
 - the client send requests to the websocket through the endpoint /websocket. here are the methods
   - connect : add the client connection in the list of connections in the server